Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_file FASTA_FILE, -f FASTA_FILE
                             Path of the genome fasta file.
       --main_gff MAIN_GFF, -mg MAIN_GFF
-                            Screenshot will be generated based on the position of --main_gff file.
+                            Screenshot will be generated based on the positions of genomic features in this gff file.
       --side_gffs SIDE_GFFS [SIDE_GFFS ...], -sg SIDE_GFFS [SIDE_GFFS ...]
-                            If you want to compare other features with the --main_gff, please assign the path of other gff files here.
-If multiple gff files need to be assigned, just use spaces to separate them.
+                            The gff files of other genomic feature (besides --main_gff).
+For assigning multiple files, please use space to separated them.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If TEX+/- wig file is required, please also assign the proper format here.
+                            TEX+/- wig files.
 The format is:
                             wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented (or conventional) wig file is required, please also assign the proper format here.
-                            The format is: wig_file_path:fragmented(frag):conditio
+                            Wig files of RNA-Seq with transcript fragmented.
+The format is: wig_file_path:frag:condition_id(integer):re
-                            n_id(integer):replicate_id(alphabet):strand(+ or -).
+                            plicate_id(alphabet):strand(+ or -).
+If multiple wig
-                            If multiple wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+                            files need to be assigned, please use spaces to separate the wig files.
+For example,
-                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
+                            my_lib_frag_forward.wig:frag:1:a:+
+                            my_lib_frag_reverse.wig:frag:1:a:-.
       --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
-                            Please assign the output folder.
-It will create a sub- folder "screenshots" in --output_folder to store the results.
+                            Path of the output folder.
+It will create a sub-folder "screenshots" under --output_folder to store the
+                            results.

     additional arguments:
       --height HEIGHT, -he HEIGHT
-                            Please assign the height of the screenshot.
+                            Height of the screenshot.
 Default is 1500.
-      --present PRESENT, -p PRESENT
+      --present {expand,collapse,squish}, -p {expand,collapse,squish}
-                            The presentation type of the features in the screenshot. expand/collapse/squish.
+                            The presentation types (expand, collapse, or squish) of the features in the screenshot.
 Default is expand.

 - **Output files**